twosigma/flint/doc/partition.md

 Catalyst rules might push a projection or a filter into a leaf node.
 For instance, `ParquetRelation("time", "value") :: Projection("time")` might be optimized to `ParquetRelation("time")`.
-Some types of leaf node are "partition preserving" in the sense that their partitioning won't be changed by such optimizations.
-Because of this property, these nodes make it easy to reason about partition preserveness of DataFrame operations.
+Some types of leaf node are partition preserving in the sense that their partitioning won't be changed by such optimizations.
+Because of this property, these nodes make it easy to reason about partition preserving of `DataFrame` operations.
 To give a formal definition:

 **Definition 3: PartitionPreservingLeafNode**
 ```
-For any given DataFrame df, where df.executedPlan = leaf :: node_1 :: node_2 :: ... :: node_n
+For any given DataFrame df1, where df1.executedPlan = leaf :: node_1 :: node_2 :: ... :: node_n
-and a DataFrame operations df1 -> df2, where df2.executedPlan = leaf' :: node_1' :: node_2' :: ... :: node_m',
+and a DataFrame operation df1 -> df2, where df2.executedPlan = leaf' :: node_1' :: node_2' :: ... :: node_m',
 if leaf and leaf' always have the same partitioning, then leaf is a PartitionPreservingLeafNode.
 ```
 Note 1: It's important that df2 is the result of *one* operation on